nanostudio-org/nanogp2/README.md

 &nbsp;
 &nbsp;

+### :arrow_forward: CONFIDENTIALITY

+All your photos albums can by accessed by nanogp2.
+This may be misused by malicious people.
+Please use **nanogp2 only with a Google Photos account which does not contain any personal or privat data**.

+- USE A DEDICATED GOOGLE PHOTOS ACCOUNT.
+- configure the option `$albums_filter` to protect your privacy!

+---

+&nbsp;
+&nbsp;

 ### :arrow_forward: Retrieve one user's list of albums

 Command to generate a report with the list of album's names and IDs for one specific user: